Getting Healthy for Physical Transformation

 Be Consistent with Your Habits

 Surpassing those tough moments with my inner power of grit, provided my brain with the evidence it needed to rise above my excuses and persevere.
 It became clear that I had to commit to consistent healthy habits instead of settling into a comfortable inertia.
-Throughout this journey, I prioritized feeling good about myself and finding motivation through positive emotions and outcomes, rather than judging others or being driven by fear.
+Throughout this journey, I prioritized feeling good about myself and learned how to get motivated by focusing on positive emotions and outcomes, rather than judging others or being driven by fear.
+I was no longer equating being overweight with not being special or loveable.

 I learned; not to depend on the low-hanging fruit of negative reinforcement to keep me going.